Skip to content

 Ultimately, I want to teach others to succeed in Fab Academy while accomplishing their dreams for the future, while incorporating boat-centered thinking and designing.
 Rather than starting with the boat, we should start with surviving in the water.
 If you can’t swim, you will drown.
 If you can swim, but you get tired, you will drown.
 We need a floatation device when we are sinking; whether we can swim or not.
 This Final Project solves that problem.
 Just like Global Open Time solved that problem during the COVID crisis.

-• Can you complete in 5 months.
-Or 2
+• Can you complete in 2 months?

 • List Phases

-Design thinking is a non-linear, iterative process that consists of 5 phases: 1.
+Design Thinking is a non-linear, iterative process that consists of 5 phases: 1.
 Empathize - what do your customers want when in and near the water?
 2. Define - safety and enjoyment.
 3. Ideate - how do we accomplish this? by providing safety while informing about the environment.
 4. Prototype - sense the environment (temperature of water) and inform others (light a RGB LED) 5.
 Test - Make it and test it till it works.

 You can carry out the stages in parallel, repeat them and circle back to a previous stage at any point in the process—you don’t have to follow them in order.